-“It’s good to see you again Captain.”
+“It’s good to see you again, Captain.”
 Troyle replied with a grin.

 “Kaidus!”
 Troyle shouted.

-Zikale saw as a young boy with short black hair and piercing dark eyes came through the circle of spectators.
+Zikale watched as a young boy with short black hair and piercing dark eyes came through the circle of spectators.
 The boy walked calmly to stand beside Troyle, staring straight at him without paying any attention to those around them.

 “Adalina and my daughter are over there.”
 Troyle pointed to where they were standing with the spectators.
 “Captain, this is my son Kaidus.”
 Troyle spoke proudly, introducing the boy.
-“Kaidus, meet Zikale Lorvak.
-One of the greatest swordsmen I’ve ever known.”
+“Kaidus, meet Zikale Lorvak, one of the greatest swordsmen I’ve ever known.”

 “Nice to meet you.
 Thank you for looking after my parents.”
 The boy greeted him and made a gracious bow.